Firm of architectural sculptors founded by William Vickers I in Birmingham and continued by his sculptor sons William Vickers

 Sir George Frampton

-Prior to commencing the work, the elder Vickers, together with the four other Glasgow sculptors chosen to
+Prior to commencing this work, the elder Vickers, together with the four other Glasgow

 James Young